5 Signs Your WordPress Website Needs Maintenance (Before It Crashes)

 What is your budget for this project?

-When do you need this completed?
+How soon do you need this completed?

 Do you have your content ready to go (photos, logo, text)